olliw42/mLRS-docu/docs/ELRS_TX_MODULES.md

 ### Flashing the Wireless Bridge on External Modules ###

+> [!IMPORTANT]
+> To flash the Wireless Bridge, you will need the mLRS firmware installed - this is done by following the steps outlined above.

 1. Plug the module into the computer using USB
 2. Launch the mLRS Flasher Desktop App
 3. Select Tx Module (external) from the left menu